Lionair Flight 602: Pre-crash warnings

 Lionair, the main operator of Colombo-Jaffna flights, received a warning letter a month before the incident from the Tamil Eelam Administrative Service, stating that if the airline continued to ignore a prior warning about carrying Sri Lanka Armed Forces personnel, it would be attacked after 14 September.
 The airline closed its office in Jaffna four days before the incident.

 Investigation

-In October 2012 the Sri Lankan Navy discovered wreckage which was believed to be the disintegrated parts of the missing Antonov on the sea bed off Iranaitivu Island.
+In October 2012, the Sri Lankan Navy discovered wreckage which was believed to be the disintegrated parts of the missing Antonov on the sea bed off Iranaitivu Island.
 Information concerning the crash site was gained from a former LTTE cadre who had left Sri Lanka and was arrested on his return by the Police Terrorist Investigation Department.
-He confessed to having fired a missile at the aircraft from the island on the orders of Poththu Amman, a leading member of the LTTE.
+He confessed to having fired a missile at the aircraft from Iranaitivu Island on the orders of Poththu Amman, a leading member of the LTTE.

 The Navy salvaged the first pieces of the wreckage in May 2013, nearly 15 years after the event.
+No trace of either black box (flight data recorder and cockpit voice recorder) was found among the 30% to 40% of the aircraft's wreckage that was salvaged.
+Only a highly corroded and damaged debris was later identified as the auxiliary data recorder.
 Clothing and remains from 22 victims recovered in the salvage operation were put on display in Jaffna for identification in January 2014.